77 High Street

 - Make it clear that any bullying or discriminatory, sexist or offensive remarks e.g. regarding different national teams or standards between men and women’s events will not be tolerated, and could lead to disciplinary procedures.

-If you wish to discuss any employment problem, please contact Janet Long, Solicitor in our employment team on 0203 254 1435 or by email at email@example.com
+If you wish to discuss any employment problem, please contact Janet Long, Solicitor in our employment team by email at email@example.com